Opgal staff writers

-How does thermal imaging work?
+How does a thermal camera work?

-How are thermal cameras different from traditional cameras?
+How is thermal different from traditional cameras?

 What’s the difference between uncooled and cooled cameras?